jvitku/nengo_1.4/README.md

 ### TODO

-Implement the `ctu.nengoros.model.plasticity.*` in order to provide plastic TransformTerminations.
+* Implement the `ctu.nengoros.model.plasticity.*` in order to provide plastic TransformTerminations.
 This will be used for automatic determination of transformations and learning.
+* Improve use of RosUtils ..
+TimeUtil, particulary in the `ca.nengo.util.impl.NodeThreadPool`.

 ###Gradle tests